-GPars defines both of the dependencies in its own descriptor, so both dependencies should be taken care of automatically, if you use Gradle, Maven, Ivy or other type of automatic dependency resolution tool.
-Please visit the Integration page of the project for details.
+GPars defines this dependency in its own descriptor, so ideally all dependency management should be taken care of automatically, if you use Gradle, Grails, Griffon, Maven, Ivy or other type of automatic dependency resolution tool.

+Please visit the page Integration on the GPars website for more details.